-Fear is a strong motivator; it is the basis of fight or flight.
-Long before a shutdown for businesses was declared in Florida, many individuals who felt they were "at-risk" voluntarily stayed at home.
-What is the role of fear in the time of COVID-19, and more specifically, to what degree is fear driving our behavior?
+Fear is a strong motivator; it is the basis of ‘Fight or Flight.”
+Long before the Florida business shutdown was declared, many self-anointed, at-risk individuals voluntarily stayed home.
+So what role does fear play in COVID-19 era?
+And specifically, to what degree is fear driving our behavior?

 When it comes to staying at home, what is the most significant driver, our government, or our beliefs?
 A working paper from the National Bureau of Economic Research teases out the different effects of fear and policy in lockdowns.
 The study is based upon cellphone data reporting our movements and looks at neighboring areas where shutdown policies differed.
 The study's beauty lies in its granularity; it looked at a county-wide rather than state-wide level, letting the variability, in this case of government policies, always lost in aggregation shine through.